GraphiteEditor/Graphite/website/content/features.md

 ## Roadmap spotlight: keyframe animation

-Coming early 2026, Graphite will expand its animation toolset beyond parametrically-driven motion to include traditional keyframe animation.
+Coming late 2026, Graphite will expand its animation toolset beyond parametrically-driven motion to include traditional keyframe animation.
 The Timeline panel pictured below will let animators drive parameters using keyframes and curves through a traditional dopesheet interface.

 Node parameters can be set to a constant value in the Properties panel, exposed to the graph for procedural animation, or exposed to a channel in the upcoming Timeline panel for hand-authored keyframing.